A Review of “The Ungoverned” by Vernor Vinge

 In all, the caliber of the writing, tightness of the story and novelty of the ideas presented by Vinge make reading The Ungoverned a no-brainer for anyone interested in the proposition that less government = more freedom.

 This short story, along with 16 of his other (just as good, even if not explicitly anarcho-capitalist) short stories can be found in Collected Works of Vernor Vinge.
-The novels which form the background of The Ungoverned, and explore Wil Brierson’s character a little more, are The Bobble War and Marooned in Realtime.
+The novels which form the background of The Ungoverned, and explore Wil Brierson’s character a little more, are The Peace War and Marooned in Realtime.

 You can also read The Ungoverned for free online, here.

-For more on anarcho-capitalism, I suggest you head over to Freedomain Radio and read Practical Anarchy, where Stefan Molyneux makes a quite convincing case for a stateless society.
+And for more on anarcho-capitalism, I suggest you head over to this illustrated video of David Friedman’s quite convincing case for a stateless society.